nestjs/docs.nestjs.com/content/modules.md

 <figure><img src="/assets/Modules_1.png" /></figure>

 Each application has at least one module, a **root module**.
 The root module is the starting point Nest uses to build the **application graph** - the internal data structure Nest uses to resolve module and provider relationships and dependencies.
-In small applications, the root module may be the only module in your application.
-For larger applications however, it is usually better to use modules to organize related application components.
-In this case, you'll have several modules, each with a closely related set of **capabilities**.
+While very small applications may theoretically have just the root module, this is not the typical case.
+We want to emphasize that modules are **strongly** recommended as an effective way to organize your components.
+Thus, for most applications, the resulting architecture will employ multiple modules, each encapsulating a closely related set of **capabilities**.

 The `@Module()` decorator takes a single object whose properties describe the module: